 Figure 7d.
-Southern Health-Santé Sud rate of normothermia per 100 targeted surgical procedures for the past four fiscal years.
-The rate of maintaining normothermia for open colorectal surgical procedures has increased by 17% in the regional centres from the previous year.
-The rate of maintaining normothermia for C-section surgical procedures has increased by 10% in the regional centres from the previous year.
+Southern Health-Santé Sud rate of normothermia maintenance per 100 targeted surgical procedures for the past four fiscal years.
+The rate of maintaining normothermia for open colorectal surgical procedures has increased by 25% in the regional centres from the previous year.
+The rate of maintaining normothermia for C-section surgical procedures has increased by 7% in the regional centres from the previous year.

 Figure 7e.
-Southern Health-Santé Sud percent of open colorectal surgical clients maintaining normothermia in the three regional centres for the past four fiscal years.
-The 2022-2023 rates of open colorectal surgical clients maintaining normothermia during open colorectal surgical procedures decreased by 8% for PDGH and increased by 6% for BRHC.
-For 2022-2023, BTHC was at 64%.
-All rates are below the target of 95%, while the rate at BRHC is significantly lower than the target of 95%.
+Southern Health-Santé Sud percent of open colorectal surgical clients with maintenance of normothermia in the three regional centres for the past four fiscal years.
+The 2023-2024 rates of open colorectal surgical clients maintaining normothermia during open colorectal surgical procedures increased for all regional centres by: 48% for BRHC, 18% for BTHC and 9% for PDGH.
+All rates remain below the target of 95%.

 Figure 7f.
-Southern Health-Santé Sud percent of C-section surgical clients maintaining normothermia in the three regional centres for the past four fiscal years.
-The 2022-2023 rates of C-section surgical clients maintaining normothermia during C-section surgical procedures have decreased slightly by 4% at PDGH and increased by 16% at BRHC.
-The 2022-23 rate is 81% for BTHC.
-The rate at PDGH fell just below the target for 2022-23.
-BRHC & BTHC remains below the recommended SHN target of 95%.
+Southern Health-Santé Sud percent of C-section surgical clients with maintenance of normothermia in the three regional centres for the past four fiscal years.
+The 2023-2024 rates of C-section surgical clients maintaining normothermia during C-section surgical procedures decreased slightly by 2% at BRHC and increased by 9% at BTHC and 5% at PDGH.
+BRHC & BTHC remain below the recommended SHN target of 95%, while PDGH show a rate above the target.